A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Introduction

-Machine learning is a natural candidate for the challenge.
-The target-disease pairs can be viewed as data points and their clinical trial outcomes as binary labels – success or failure.
-The biological evidence, from research publications, lab experiments, etc., that associates targets with diseases are used as features.
+Machine learning is a natural candidate for this challenge.
+The gene target-disease pairs can be viewed as data points and their clinical trial outcomes as binary labels - success or failure.
+The biological evidence, from research publications, lab experiments, etc., that associates gene targets with diseases are used as features.
 However, there are several major difficulties in framing this as a standard binary classification problem.
-First, there are very few true positives – in Open Targets and PharmaProjects databases, less than 0.01\% target-disease pairs have approved drugs \cite{PharmaProjects, ochoa2021open}.
-Second, the feature space (biological evidence attributes) for pairs of targets and diseases is extremely sparse.
-In the latest version of Open Targets (September, 2020), there are in total 6,551,303 associations, which are extracted from 20 data sources, connecting 27,610 targets and 13,944 diseases.
-In other words, as high as 98.3\% of the target-disease pairs have no biological evidence at all.
+First, there are very few true positives – in Open Targets and PharmaProjects databases, less than 0.01\% gene target-disease pairs have approved drugs \cite{PharmaProjects, ochoa2021open}.
+Second, the feature space (biological evidence attributes) for pairs of gene targets and diseases is extremely sparse.
+In the September, 2020 version of Open Targets, there are in total 6,551,303 associations, which are extracted from 20 data sources, connecting 27,610 gene targets and 13,944 diseases.
+In other words, as high as 98.3\% of the gene target-disease pairs have no biological evidence at all.
 As a consequence, the traditional feature-in, prediction-out machine learning models might be incompetent in this context.